pmem/rpma/THREAD_SAFETY.md

 This document presents the analysis of thread safety of the librpma library.

+## Main assumptions

-**The main assumptions** this analysis is based on are following:
+The main assumptions this analysis is based on are following:

+1) the API of libibverbs is fully thread safe and it can be called from every thread in the process (see [Relationship of libibverbs and librdmacm](#relationship-of-libibverbs-and-librdmacm) for details)
-1) many threads may use the same peer (`struct rpma_peer`) to create separate connections,
+2) many threads may use the same peer (`struct rpma_peer`) to create separate connections,
-2) the whole process of creating a new connection (`struct rpma_conn`) has to be run by exactly one thread (different threads must not be involved in creating the same connection),
+3) the whole process of creating a new connection (`struct rpma_conn`) has to be run by exactly one thread (different threads must not be involved in creating the same connection),
-3) each of the endpoints (`struct rpma_ep`) can be used by only one thread at the same time and
+4) each of the endpoints (`struct rpma_ep`) can be used by only one thread at the same time and
-4) each of the connections (`struct rpma_conn`) can be used by only one thread at the same time.
+5) each of the connections (`struct rpma_conn`) can be used by only one thread at the same time.

 **If the above assumptions are not met, thread safety of the librpma library is not guaranteed.**